jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DE 4 Default method for calculating proportion of business use
 When this section applies
 (1) This section applies when—
-  (a) a person has not maintained actual records to show the proportion of business use of a motor vehicle; or (b) a period is not a term to which a proportion of business use of a motor vehicle established by a logbook applies; or (c) the person has not elected to use the kilometre rate method for the motor vehicle.
+  (a) a person has not maintained actual records to show the proportion of business use of a motor vehicle; and (b) a period is not a term to which a proportion of business use of a motor vehicle established by a logbook applies; and (c) the person has not elected to use the kilometre rate method for the motor vehicle.
 Amount of deduction
 (2) The deduction under section DE 2 for expenditure or loss incurred is limited to the lesser of—